swarch-2f-rootly/2f/Prototype_3/README.md

 | **Error Rate (%)** | 0.00 | 0.00 | 0.00 |
 | **Throughput (req/s)** | 5.86 | 113.96 | 118.30 |

-**Analysis:**
-At this stage, the system already benefits from **load-balanced traffic distribution**, but caching mechanisms were not yet implemented.
-Under these conditions, each incoming request triggers a **full query execution** against the analytics computation engine and underlying database.
-While throughput remains acceptable (up to **118 req/s** at peak), the **average latency (3.5 s)** and **high P95/P99 percentiles** indicate that **repeated identical requests** still lead to unnecessary query recomputation and resource usage.This confirms the need for a **Caching Pattern** to further reduce redundant workload, lower latency, and optimize backend response efficiency.

 ---
 ## Countermeasure Implementation: Caching Pattern